10 Famous Gibson Les Paul Players and Their Guitars

 The Gibson Les Paul is one of the most popular guitars in the world.
 Some of the best rock musicians in history have looked to it for their sound, and legions of young guitar players have grown up dreaming of owning one of their own.

 With its heavy mahogany body with a maple cap and a mahogany neck the Les Paul has a signature sound that growls deep and guttural, yet sings with sweet highs and harmonics.
-There may be other guitars constructed with similar tonewoods, but, for many musicians, nothing less than a real Gibson LP will do.
+There may be other guitars constructed with similar tonewoods, but, for many musicians, nothing less than a real Gibson Les Paul will do.

 Les Pauls come in many flavors these days, from the gleaming and pricey Custom, down to very affordable Faded options.
 There’s also Epiphone, a former competitor now owned by Gibson, which makes lower-priced Les Pauls for up-and-coming players.
 If you want to get into the club, no matter what your skill level and budget, you can make it happen.